sav-che/TL-2/Authors/Anslijn Nie.zn, Nicolaas {std. Anslijn}.md

-> [!cite] BHL link: this entry starts at [page 130](https://www.biodiversitylibrary.org/item/103858#page/142/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 130](https://www.biodiversitylibrary.org/page/33264857) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Anslijn Nie.zn, Nicolaas (1777-1838), Dutch teacher, botanist and entomologist, State teacher's examination Leiden 1803, teacher at an elementary school at Amsterdam 1803-1807, head-teacher at the municipial school for the poor 1807-1819, private teacher 1819-1834, from 1834-1838 residing in Alkmaar, prolific author of botanical writings as well as popular education, historical and theological publications. (*Anslijn*).
+Anslijn Nie.zn, Nicolaas (1777-1838), Dutch teacher, botanist and entomologist, State teacher's examination Leiden 1803, teacher at an elementary school at Amsterdam 1803-1807, head-teacher at the municipial school for the poor 1807-1819, private teacher 1819-1834, from 1834-1838 residing in Alkmaar, prolific author of botanical writings as well as popular education, historical and theological publications.
+**Abbreviated name**: *Anslijn*

 #### Herbarium and types